 This intrinsic inserts a BKPT instruction into the instruction stream generated by the compiler.

 To use this intrinsic, your source file must contain #include <arm\compat.h>.
-This is only available for AArch32.
+This is only available for targets in AArch32 state.

 It enables you to include a breakpoint instruction in your C or C++ code.